logzly. Metal Fastener Insights

 Tips for Installation and Avoiding Common Mistakes

-- Pre‑drill when in doubt – Even a tiny pilot hole can prevent the screw from wandering and reduce the chance of tearing the metal.
+• Pre‑drill when in doubt – Even a tiny pilot hole can keep the screw from wandering and reduce the chance of tearing the metal.

-- Use proper torque – Over‑tightening will strip the head or snap the screw.
-A torque wrench set to the screw manufacturer’s recommendation is worth the extra few minutes.
+• Use proper torque – Over‑tightening strips the head or snaps the screw.
+A torque wrench set to the manufacturer’s recommendation is worth the extra few minutes.

 Where to Find Quality Screws

-At Metal Fastener Insights we’ve tested dozens of brands.
-My go‑to source is a reputable industrial supply house that carries a wide range of stainless and carbon steel options.
+At Metal Fastener Insights we’ve tested dozens of brands, and my go‑to source is a reputable industrial supply house that carries a wide range of stainless and carbon steel options.
 Look for a supplier that lists the exact dimensions, material, and coating on each product page.
-If you can, order a small sample pack first – it’s cheaper than buying a bulk box of the wrong screw.
+If you can, order a small sample pack first—it’s cheaper than buying a bulk box of the wrong screw.

 In my own workshop I keep a small “quick‑grab” bin with the most common sizes: #6‑8 pan head self‑tappers, #10 hex washer self‑drillers, and a few thread‑forming flats.
 When a new project comes up, I just reach in, pick the right one, and get to work.
 No wasted time, no second‑guessing.